 As a last step we simply divide all pixels by their 4th component.
-That was done in TU Wien's 2nd assignment.

 Parallelisation

 - Divide the image in small blocks, and let 1 thread work on one block - Some other rendering algorithms might require to hold the whole image per thread (BDPT, MLT) - Rendering very easy to parallelise, even to multiple machines - When using 32bit float format, we can even compute the mean of independently rendered images. - Some years ago I rendered stuff on a super computer in Finland and used several thousand CPUs and more than a terabyte of RAM at once.